Generic JPEG Image file magic bytes (.jpeg)

 What are the magic bytes for .jpeg files?

-The magic bytes for Generic JPEG Image file files are FF D8 FF at byte offset 0.
-These bytes uniquely identify the file format regardless of the file extension.
+The magic bytes for Generic JPEG Image file (.jpeg) files are FF D8 FF at byte offset 0.
+These bytes identify the file format more reliably than the extension alone.

 How do I validate a .jpeg file?